-Blood glucose levels are regulated to stay within a healthy range.
-Type 2 diabetes is the result of chronic high blood glucose levels over time as regulation of blood glucose levels fail.
+- Blood glucose levels are regulated to stay within a healthy range.
+Type 2 diabetes is the result of chronic high blood glucose levels over time as regulation of blood glucose levels fail. - Type 2 diabetes is a serious condition with negative health consequences if left untreated.